MirrorNetworking/Mirror/doc/Articles/General/Migration.md

 ### 11. Pick your transport

 You can choose one of several transports in MirrorNG.
-Open your NetworkManager gameobject,   in the inspector you will see a `TelepathyTransport` component by default.
-Drag in one of the available transports and remove `TelepathyTransport` if you wish to use a UDP based transport instead.
+Open your NetworkManager gameobject,   in the inspector you will see a `KcpTransport` component by default.
+Drag in one of the available transports and remove `KcpTransport` if you wish to use another transport instead.

 ### 12. Configure address and port